farzan-04/Sale-analytic-dashboard/README.md

 # Sales Data Analysis Dashboard

 A simple data analysis project using Python, SQL, and Pandas to explore and visualize sales data.
+This project analyzes and visualizes sales data using **Python**, **Pandas**, **SQL (SQLite)**, and **Streamlit**.
+It showcases data preprocessing, revenue calculation, and insights like top products and monthly trends — all in a simple interactive dashboard.

 ## Features
 - SQL queries using SQLite